 by Steven Nyland, OrganicCrops.
 Posted on 30 March 2017, 16:42 hrs

 Peru has become a major player in the world of agricultural exports.
-It is one of the world’s fastest-growing economies and one of the most stable economies in Latin America.
-Consumers from all over the world have discovered the wide range of delicious and healthy products that the Peruvian Andes and the Peruvian jungle have to offer and more and more companies opt for importing products from Peru.
-Demand for products such as quinoa flakes, raw cacao nibs, raw mixed maca powder, dehydrated aguaymanto, camu camu powder and sacha inchi oil have put Peru on the map as a country that produces quality organic (super)food products.
+It is one of the world's fastest-growing economies and one of the most stable economies in Latin America.
+Consumers from all over the world have discovered the wide range of delicious and healthy products that the Peruvian Andes and the Peruvian jungle have to offer, and more and more companies opt for importing products from Peru.
+Demand for products such as quinoa, raw cacao nibs made from Criollo cacao beans, dehydrated aguaymanto, camu camu powder and sacha inchi oil have put Peru on the map as a country that produces quality organic food products.

 As an exporter of Peruvian superfood products we receive a wide variety of questions regarding the export process, commercial transactions, samples, quantities, certifications and other (required) export paperwork.
 Although every export situation is different in one way or the other, we have put together information that answers the most common questions.

 Peru is the third largest country in South America and one of the richest in natural resources.
 Its three natural regions: the coast, the highlands and the jungle have a combined estimated population of 31.2 million (2015).
-Approx. 80% of the population lives in urban areas.
+Approx. 80% of the population lives in urban areas of which one third lives in Peru's capital city Lima.
 The official language is Spanish, but in many regions of Peru the Quechua language is still spoken widely.
-The currency is the Nuevo Sol (‘the Sol’), which has PEN as its currency code.
+The currency is the Nuevo Sol (‘the Sol’), which has PEN as its currency code and the shortcode is "S/".
 Peru’s exchange rate, left free to non-speculative market forces, is one of the most stable in Latin America.

 Committed to free trade, Peru has been one of the fastest-growing Latin American economies: GDP (US$ 181 Billion, 2016 est.) has grown by an average of 5.6% over the past five years and was just over 5% in 2013.
 Peru has had the highest growth rate and the lowest inflation in Latin America over the last decade.
 As the economy has grown, poverty in Peru has steadily decreased.
 But, although Peru is one of the regions’ leading growth powerhouses, its per capita GDP still ranks below that of neighboring countries.